PierceIsaacson/week-18-Spring-week6FinalProject/README.md

 # week-18-Spring-week6FinalProject
-PC build order system to compile specs of a computer a customer wants.(only functional with connection to 1 table customers) see final project PDFPDF
+PC build order system to compile specs of a computer a customer wants.
+Only functional with connection to 1 table customers see final project PDF